MENTOR LINKBuilding relationships between community leaders of today and tomorrow

 Through Mentor Link CIVIC Scholars of Junior and Senior standing are paired with an executive mentor based on the student’s academic and career goals.
 It seeks to connect CIVIC Scholars with a reliable business/community leader who will offer their scholar career guidance and strengthen their post-graduation network.
 Mentor Link has been an integral aspect of CIVIC Scholars since the program was founded and students have cited this as one of the most impactful and valuable aspects of the program.

-We recommend a time commitment of 5 hours from October 2018 to May 2019, which includes a minimum of 3 separate meetings and attendance at the Mentor Breakfast Thursday, October 25th, 2018 and the CIVIC Scholars Executive Networking Event on January 29th, 2019.
+We recommend a time commitment of 5 hours from October to May, which includes a least 3 individual meeting with your mentee and attendance at the Mentor Breakfast in the fall and the CIVIC Scholars Executive Event in the spring.

 Mentor Link focuses on three main goals: